 Library materials are evaluated based on physical condition, use or circulation, publication date, date of acquisition, replacement availability, current trends, outdated materials, number of copies owned or those that no longer fit within the collection development policy.
 The decision to remove an item from the library collection will be made by the librarian with the Library's collection development goals in mind.
 The library often purchases multiple copies of a popular title.
 When the book circulation slows, it is then necessary to reduce the number of copies because of shelf space and bottom line circulation of the entirety of the title's circulation.
 Discarded items have the discard reason for doing so are clearly marked on each item.

-The library maintains a permanent collection of selected newspapers and magazines.
 Magazines not retained by the library are discarded after 1 year.
 Newspapers not retained by the library are recycled after 6 months.